awesome-myst/awesome-myst/contributing.md

 - Check your spelling and grammar.
 - Make sure your text editor is set to remove trailing whitespace.
 - The pull request should have a useful title
+- Put description links at the end of the document.

 Thank you for your suggestions!